-A solver is constructed by specifying general solver parameters that characterize learning rate, momentum, and stop conditions, etc. and an algorithm that characterizes how the parameters are updated in each solver iteration.
+A solver is constructed by specifying a dictionary of solver parameters that provide necessary configuration: both general settings like stop conditions, and parameters specific to a particular algorithm such as momentum policy.

+You then instantiate the algorithm that characterizes how the parameters are updated in each solver iteration.
 The following is an example taken from the MNIST tutorial.

 '''

+method = SGD()

-params = SolverParameters(max_iter=10000, regu_coef=0.0005,
+params = make_solver_parameters(method, max_iter=10000, regu_coef=0.0005,

 mom_policy=MomPolicy.Fixed(0.9),

 lr_policy=LRPolicy.Inv(0.01, 0.0001, 0.75),

 load_from=exp_dir)

-solver = SGD(params)
+solver = Solver(method, params)

 '''

 Moreover, it is usually desired to do some short breaks during training iterations, for example, to print training progress or to save a snapshot of the trained model to the disk.
-In Mocha, this is called coffee breaks for solvers.
+In Mocha, these are called coffee breaks for solvers.